"Are you serious?"

 "--And you wouldn't risk your own countrymen even though we kept asking for air support!"

-"Tell me, You Grace, what kind of man knows only to send others into harm's way?"
+"Tell me, You Grace, what kind of man knows only to push others into harm's way?"

-The Landgrave gritted his teeth as he endured the lowest of the blows, coming straight from Lady Anne herself.
+The Landgrave gritted his teeth as he felt his gut hammered, the low blow coming straight from Lady Anne herself.

 If you Lotharins had any competent tacticians of your own, I would not have to be the one burdened with commanding you rabble!